-Your cat's 'resources' are all the essential items they need, including water, food, scratching post, hiding place, bed, litter tray and toys.
+Your cat's 'resources' include all the essential items they need, such as water, food, scratching post, hiding place, bed, litter tray and toys.

-Each cat in your household needs to be able to access all the resources they need without being prevented by another cat or having to get close to another cat that they aren't friendly with - nobody wants to sit down to dinner or
+Each cat in your household needs to be able to access all the resources without being prevented by another cat or having to get close to another cat that they aren't friendly with - nobody wants to sit down to dinner or flat share with somebody they don't like, or even worse, somebody who worries them.
+For this reason: